 San Francisco Income Tax

-San Fransisco imposes a local income tax on employers not employees.
+San Francisco imposes a local income tax on employers, not employees.
 This is a flat income tax of 1.50 percent on an employee’s earned income.

 San Francisco Payroll Expenses Tax

 State Disability Insurance Tax

 California is one of five states that require household employers to make additional employee withholdings for disability insurance (SDI).
 This program provides short-term benefits to employees who are unable to work due to a non-work-related illness or injury including pregnancy.
 SDI also provides paid family leave, which extends benefits to employees who are unable to work because they need to care for a seriously ill family member or bond with a new child.

 SDI is a deduction from an employee’s wages.
-The 2019 tax rate is 0.9 percent (includes disability insurance and paid family leave) on the first $118,371 in SDI taxable wages paid to an employee each year.
+The 2021 tax rate is 0.9 percent (includes disability insurance and paid family leave) on the first $128,298 in SDI taxable wages paid to an employee each year.
 The maximum annual contribution by an employee is $1,378.48.
 The SDI rate is set by the California state legislature and may change yearly.

 All household employers need to follow certain federal regulations including: